RenderKit/oidn/doc/api.md

 multiple Xe-Stacks/tiles).
 The only supported SYCL backend is oneAPI Level Zero.

 For CUDA and HIP, pairs of CUDA/HIP device IDs and corresponding streams can be specified but the current implementation supports only one pair.
-Negative device IDs correspond to the default device, and a `NULL` stream corresponds to the default stream on the corresponding device.
+A `NULL` stream corresponds to the default stream on the corresponding device.
 Open Image Denoise automatically sets and restores the current CUDA/HIP device/context on the calling thread when necessary, thus the current device does not have to be changed manually by the application.

 For Metal, a single command queue is supported.